vedhavyas/queue/README.md

 func (q *Queue) Peak() (interface{}, error)
 ```
 Peak returns the next value in queue but does not remove from queue: O(1)

-returns error if queue empty
+Returns error if queue empty

 #### func (*Queue) PeakAt

 ```go
 func (q *Queue) PeakAt(i int) (interface{}, error)
 ```
-PeakAt returns the item at the index i from the queue: O(n) returns error if
+PeakAt returns the item at the index i from the queue: O(n)

-queue empty/out of bounds
+Returns error if queue empty/out of bounds

 #### func (*Queue) String